BigNilla/Portfolio/README.md

 # My First GitHub Repository
-This repository's purpoisse is to track my progress as a devloper
+This repository's purpose is to track my progress as a devloper